 If the joints are even, as we demonstrate here, you can use a continuous sliding technique, pressing the plunger as you move along the joint.
 This way, pointing takes minutes instead of hours.

 Here we are using a good quality, bagged, ready mixed mortar.
 With ready mixed mortars, mixing time should be increased, as the contained plasticiser is a dry powder which may take longer to activate.

-In this sub 2 minute video, we show the Point Master tool repointing the brickwork of a wall built of recycled british bricks.
+This video shows the Point Master tool repointing the brickwork of a wall built of recycled bricks.

 You can see how the application of mortar is fast and very precise, with negligable surface staining, which is vital in delivering a professional result.